achmadichzan/Dicoding_Events/README.md

 - [ ] **Dark Mode support** with Preferences

 ## 🤝 Contributing
 Contributions are welcome!
 Fork the repo, create a feature branch, and submit a **Pull Request**.

+# Big Thanks to Dicoding Academy 🎉